mathew-tran/IdleCity/README.md

 ### Play Mode  Controls
 - Right click `Peeple` to check their stats or follow
+- Right click buildings to check info on them

 ## Gameplay
 *Game is in early development!*